daeks-archive/squad-assets/README.md

 # Important Note

 - layer flags have been ordered by team1 to team2
-- mod maps need to be flagged with "dlc" like
+- mod maps need to be flagged with "plugin" like they are named in the mods folder
+- OWI maps are flagged as ```OffworldCore```

 ```
-  dlc: 'CAF'
+  plugin: 'CanadianArmedForces'
 ```

 # Changelog